benjaminchait/tedxboulder/speaker-deck_requirements.md

 * [Presentation Zen](http://www.presentationzen.com) is full of great tips.
 * Practice.
 Then do it again.
 * Please reach-out if you want help.

+Most importantly: have fun, you’ve got this! 🙌